IT

 Q3.
 What's the price gap between the iPhone 17 Pro and Galaxy S26 Ultra?

-A. At 256GB, the iPhone 17 Pro is around 1.68M KRW and the Galaxy S26 Ultra around 1.90M KRW — Galaxy is about 220,000 KRW more expensive.
+A. At 256GB, the iPhone 17 Pro is around 1.68M KRW and the Galaxy S26 Ultra is around 1.90M KRW — Galaxy costs about 220,000 KRW more.

 Q4.
 Is it hard to switch from Android to iPhone?